US state of Florida: Several deaths feared by hurricane

 In Florida, rescue workers are now searching for people trapped in their flooded homes.
 According to Florida Governor Ron DeSantis, 28 helicopters are used for this reason.
 In addition, more than 175 emergency shelters have been set up.
 In more than 700 cases, people in need have been rescued, the governor said.

 On Sanibel Island, the bridge connecting it to the mainland was destroyed.
-Authorities warned residents of flooded areas about dangers in the water such as pollutants from the sewage system, chemicals – or even alligators.
-Broken electricity and gas lines could also cost lives.
+Authorities warned residents of flooded areas regarding dangers in the water such as pollutants from the sewage system, chemicals – or even alligators.
+Broken electricity and gas lines might also cost lives.
 Helicopter footage showed burning houses between flooded streets or properties from which the buildings were completely washed away.
 In Fort Meyer, heavy concrete blocks landed from a pier between apartment buildings.

 Torben Börgers, ARD Washington, night magazine 00:37, September 30, 2022